silnrsi/FDBP/en-US/User_Interface_Strings.md

 * *USV list*: not a string, but rather a list of Unicode Scalar Value of the characters for which this feature provides glyph variants.
 (NB: This is not an array of strings, therefore features which affect character sequences can’t really be represented by this entry).

-The XML control file provided as input to ttffeatparms can provide all of this additional information, but at the present time we are unaware of any application that can use any of it.
+The XML control file provided as input to `ttffeatparms` can provide all of this additional information, but at the present time we are unaware of any application that can use any of it.
 Therefore we consider this extra data to be optional and low priority.

-## Compile UI strings into each font
+## Adding OpenType UI strings into a font

 The desired sequence is as follows: